BugHunterJordan/Voting_Stats/README.md

 This project demonstrates working with Python **lists, loops, and conditional statements** to handle multiple inputs and display structured output.
 The program includes input validation for the number of candidates and handles searches for candidates by name.

+The code for this project is included in the attached Python file (VotingStats.py) and can be run directly to see these concepts in action

 ## Skills Practiced
 - Python **input handling** and **validation**
 - **Lists** to store candidate names, votes, and percentages